What is a mastectomy?

 A mastectomy is an operation to remove the entire breast.
 It is usually done to treat breast cancer.
 A double mastectomy involves the removal of both breasts.

-The two main types of surgery for breast cancer are:
+The 2 main types of surgery for breast cancer are:

 - breast conserving surgery, which involves removing the part of the breast affected by cancer

 - mastectomy, where the whole breast is removed

 Mastectomy may be recommended if the breast cancer is large compared with the breast size or there is more than one cancer in the breast.

 Some women with a high risk of breast cancer may choose to have a mastectomy to reduce their risk.
 This is called preventive, or, 'prophylactic' mastectomy.

 How to prepare for mastectomy

 If you are having a mastectomy, you will probably first meet with a surgeon and an anaesthetist to discuss the surgery.
 You may be able to have breast reconstruction immediately after the mastectomy.
 If so, you can discuss this with the plastic surgeon before the surgery.

 What happens during a mastectomy?

 The procedure is usually performed under general anaesthetic, which means you are asleep during surgery.
 The surgeon will make a cut around the breast to remove the breast tissue.
 The skin covering the breast and nipple may also be removed.
 The operation usually takes 1 to 2 hours.
 It may take longer if you have a breast reconstruction right after the mastectomy.